Suraj-Roy/Suraj-Roy/README.md

 - 👋 Hi, I’m @Suraj-Roy
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning DSAusing java
+- 🌱 I’m currently learning DSA using java
 - 💞️ I’m looking to collaborate on Django Projects
 - 📫 How to reach me kumarsurajroy365.5@gmail.com